MatteoBre/AND_clinical_trials/README.md

 # Machine Learning for disambiguation of clinical trial scientist names

-The aim of this project is to recognise if the author in a pair consisting of an article and a clinical trial is the same.
+The aim of this project is to recognise whether the author present in a pair consisting of an article and a clinical trial is the same person or not.

 Articles and Clinical trials are paired with the constraint that the authors of both have the same last names and the same initials of the first name.